AayushMallya/2D-Explorer-Game/README.md

 ## Overview

-Link's True Journey is a 2D open-world game created using Javascript for my Grade 11 Computer Science Summative.
-The objective is to explore the large map, upgrade your equipment, battle monsters, collect treasure chests and visit unique characters along the way!
+Link's True Journey is a 2D open-world explorer game created using Javascript.
+Explore the world, collect treasures, upgrade your equipment, battle differenet monsters and meet new characters!

 ## Demo